thosgood/this-weeks-finds/markdown/201-250/week203.md

 wrong.
 This number was named Φ after Phidias only in 1914, in a book called *The Curves of Life* by the artist Theodore Cook.
 And, it was Cook who first started calling 1.618... the golden ratio.
 Before him, 0.618... was called the golden ratio!
-Cook dubbed this number "φ", the lower-case baby brother of Φ.
+Cook dubbed this number "\varphi", the lower-case baby brother of Φ.

 In fact, the whole "golden" terminology can only be traced back to